 |Carrier||Premiums Written||Market Share (2017)||Market Share Change (5 Year)|

-Major insurance providers tend to avoid too much risk in certain states like Florida and Texas, which opens up opportunity for smaller players to fill gaps in the market.
-Surprisingly, the biggest home insurers have been shrinking recently.
-In fact, State Farm, Allstate, and Farmers have lost 3% market share over the last 5 years.
+Major insurance providers tend to avoid too much risk in certain states like Florida and Texas, which opens up opportunities for smaller players to fill gaps in the market.
+Surprisingly, the most prominent home insurers have been shrinking recently.
+State Farm, Allstate, and Farmers have lost 3% market share over the last five years.

-As a result, there’s more competition from new entrants in the market, which is great news for homeowners like you looking for affordable coverage!
+As a result, there's more competition from new entrants in the market, which is excellent news for homeowners like you looking for affordable coverage!

 Which States Have the Most Affordable Premiums?

 With hundreds of homeowners insurance companies to choose from, you have a lot of options, but the best carriers will vary from state to state and even from one zip code to another.
 Regional carriers often are quite competitive in their home geographies, because they have a better understanding of the local risk and needs of homeowners.